edk0/spy/README.md

 don't expect reliability or stability—I'll make a release when I have those things.
 If that's okay, `pip install 'spy-cli>0a0'`.

-spy is compatible with Python 3.2 and newer, and is currently tested on CPython 3.2, 3.3 and 3.4, and PyPy3 2.3.1.
-It is not compatible with Python 2.
+spy is compatible with Python 3.3 and newer.

 **The docs, including introduction, are available
 [on ReadTheDocs](https://spy.readthedocs.org/en/latest/).**